Terry-Mao/goim/README.md

 [English](./doc/benchmark_en.md)

 ## LICENSE
-goim is is distributed under the terms of the GNU General Public License, version 3.0 [GPLv3](http://www.gnu.org/licenses/gpl.txt)
+goim is is distributed under the terms of the MIT License.